froeschel/azure-notes/notes.md

 * Cache expiration policies for FrontDoor, CDNs, or Redis caches store.
 * CDNs can be created by using offers from Microsoft, Verizon or Akamai.
 Verizon also offers a premium version.
 * The premium version allows to use mobile optimization.
+* Different types of optimization (based on provider)
+* `Genaral web delivery` used for genearal web apps.
+Can also be used ofr video streaming.
+* `Dynamic Site Acceleration` used for dynamic content.
+*  Microsoft delivers `Dynamic Site Acceleration` via the `Front Door Service`.
+* `General Media Streaming` for live streaming and on demand video.
+* `Video-on-demand media streaming` for on demand streaming.
+* `Large file download` for files larger than 10 MB.
 * One CDN profile has one or more endpoints.
 * When creating a CDN endpoint you add the endpoint url and the origin hostname url.
 * CDN endpoints can have custom domain.